-The Economist may terminate or suspend your access to Economist Content at any time.
+The Foundation may terminate or suspend your access to Economist Content at any time.

-These rights of termination are in addition to all other rights and remedies available to The Economist under these Terms or by law.
+These rights of termination are in addition to all other rights and remedies available to the Foundation under these Terms or by law.

 Governing Law and Jurisdiction – Users outside of the United States

-For the exclusive benefit of The Economist, The Economist shall also retain the right to bring proceedings as to the substance of the matter in the courts of the country of your residence or, where these Terms are entered into in the course of your trade or profession, the country of your principal place of business.
+For the exclusive benefit of the Foundation and The Economist, either the Foundation or The Economist shall also retain the right to bring proceedings as to the substance of the matter in the courts of the country of your residence or, where these Terms are entered into in the course of your trade or profession, the country of your principal place of business.

 Governing Law; Mandatory Arbitration (and Exceptions); Class Action Waiver; Jurisdiction – U.S. Users Only